Lake Burley Griffin

 Lake Burley Griffin information

-The 35km shore of this lake is home to most of the city's cultural institutions and to a high proportion of its leisure activities.
-It was filled by damming the Molonglo River in 1963 with the 33m-high Scrivener Dam and was named after American architect Walter Burley Griffin who, with the help of his wife and fellow architect Marion, won an international competition to design Australia's new capital city in 1911.
+The 35km shore of this lake is home to most of the city's cultural institutions.
+It was filled by damming the Molonglo River in 1963 with the 33m-high Scrivener Dam, and was named after American architect Walter Burley Griffin, who won an international competition with his wife – and fellow architect – to design Australia's new capital city in 1911.
+Highlights include the National Carillon and the Captain Cook Memorial Water Jet .